-&lt;sup>11http://cache.media.education.gouv.fr/file/01 janvier/79/4/declaration on promoting citizenship 527794.pdf
+9http://cache.media.education.gouv.fr/file/01_janvier/79/4/declaration_on_promoting_citizenship_5 27794.pdf

-&lt;sup>12 OJ C 195, 7.6.2018
+10 OJ C 195, 7.6.2018

 - 12. INVITES THE MEMBER STATES to strengthen support for intercultural and interfaith work involving Jewish communities and institutions, and to encourage in particular the exchange between children and young people of different faiths and backgrounds, including through the use of European instruments such as E-Twinning and Erasmus+, - 13.
-CALLS ON THE MEMBER STATES to emphasise the importance of Holocaust, Education, of research, adequate curricula as well as adequate education and training on the Holocaust and antisemitism for teachers and furthermore, the necessity for such education could to be taken into consideration as part of general when integration measures. working to successfully integrate third country nationals in the societies of EU Member States, - 14.
+CALLS ON THE MEMBER STATES to emphasise the importance of Holocaust, remembrance and eEducation for all, Remembrance as well asnd research for all.

+Notwithstanding national competence, Tthis requires freedom of research, adequate curricula as well as adequate education and training on the Holocaust and antisemitism for teachers, people working in the field of security and justice- and furthermore, the necessity for such education-could be taken into consideration as part of general when-integration measures, - 14.
 INVITES THE COMMISSION to present in the context of its overall strategy against racism, xenophobia and other forms of intolerance, further measures combating and preventing all forms of antisemitism and to this end work closely with the Member States, including with regards to the protection of Jewish institutions, communities and citizens, - 15.
-INVITES THE COMMISSION to continue focusing on antisemitism as part of the work of the EU High Level Group on combating racism, xenophobia and other forms of intolerance and to continue developing, in close consultation with the Member States and with the support of the FRA, EU standards for data collection and analysis regarding antisemitism and other forms of hate speechred and discrimination within the European Union,
+INVITES THE COMMISSION to continue focusing on antisemitism as part of the work of the EU High Level Group on combating racism, xenophobia and other forms of intolerance and to continue developing, in close consultation with the Member States and with the support of the FRA, EU standards for data collection and analysis regarding antisemitism and other forms of hate speech and discrimination within the European Union,